grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 Scenarios are for users who have completed onboarding and want to apply what they've learned to real environments.
 Assume readers have a functioning setup with access, permissions, and live data.
 Unlike tutorials, which use canned datasets, scenarios use the reader's own data and context.

 Scenario topics can vary in scope.
-You can write micro scenarios that focus on a single decision, such as "Alert fired: Is it noisy or real?", or end-to-end scenarios that cover broader workflows, such as "Respond to a latency regression after a deploy."
+You can write micro scenarios that focus on a single decision, such as "Alert fired: Is it noisy or real?", or end-to-end scenarios that cover broader workflows, such as "Respond to a latency regression after a deploy".
 Choose the smallest scope that produces a clear, transferable outcome.

 ## Narrative and style